research-iobserve/cocome-cloud-jee-service-adapter/service-adapter-ejb/res/README.txt

 **************************************************************

-1. Preliminary:
+1. Preliminary

-	- Used Server: GlassFish Server OpenSource Edition 3.1.2
+	- Used Server: GlassFish Server OpenSource Edition 3.1.2/4.x
 	- Java Version: JDK 1.7.0_51

-2. Deployment:
+2. Deployment

-2.1 Using Eclipse:
+2.1 Using Eclipse

 In order to use Eclipse IDE for deploying apps following tools have to be installed: